Justin Bieber made the headlines awhile back with a statement about Christianity and church-going, and tacos. Here’s what he said:

 Christian worship is for at least two things, encounter and formation.
 We’ll lay out each of these big ideas, and then discuss practically what kind of worship rhythm best facilitates these activities.

-In gathered worship we encounter God as we encounter one another.
+In gathered worship we, together as the church, encounter God in Word and Sacrament.
 We recognize and cultivate the connection we have with one another as the Body of Christ, so we can embody it more naturally at other times.

 In worship, we encounter the presence of God as we are present with each other.
 There is something deeply holy about this!
 No wonder the New Testament apostles urged churches to not give up meeting together.

 We have to recognize that we need to be formed into this reality that God calls us into.
-We don’t automatically embody being a new creation.
-Whether we like it or not, we have already been formed as certain kinds of people.
-Because of the culture live in, we have mainly been formed as consumers.
+We don’t automatically fully embody the new creation we are by grace.
+Whether we like it or not, we have already been formed as a certain kind of people.
+Because of the culture live in, one way we have been formed is as consumers.

 But the gospel proclaims a new reality to us!
 The kingdom of God has come, and we can participate in it today!
 But we aren’t able to do this just be deciding to.
 We have to be trained into a new way of seeing, a new way of being, a new way of living…